 Students admitted to the program will compete for work opportunities, just like they would during a “real world” job search.
 Therefore, we strive to admit well-rounded students who would be strong ambassadors for the program and campus.
 A student’s application should reflect this, with a strong focus on professionalism in content and format.

-Please note: The Co-op Program sees a significant number of applications every year, making the admission process competitive.
+Please note: The Interdisciplinary Co-op Education Program sees a significant number of applications every year, making the admission process competitive.

 Transfer students are encouraged to connect to confirm eligibility.